Virginia Clean Cities’ DC Fast Charger Deployment Project 2014-15

 Alt Fuel Signage Policies and Programs in GA, KY, NC, SC, TN, and VA

 The purpose of this report and its related activities is to clarify road signage procedures, take account of existing signage for stations offering alternative fuels, and coordinate activities to enhance alternative fuel signing opportunities for the motoring public.
-As part of the U.S. Department of Energy sponsored Alternative Fuel Implementation Team (AFIT) project led by the NC Solar Center/NC State University, ...
+As part of the U.S. Department of Energy sponsored Alternative Fuel Implementation Team (AFIT) project led by the NC Solar Center/NC State University, U.S. ...

 Continue Reading →